Get the Tap app

 Stocks vs cryptocurrencies

-While stocks provide a unit of ownership in a company, cryptocurrencies are digital assets that operate on a network.
-Cryptocurrencies are decentralized, meaning that no one entity is in charge, while stocks are shares in companies that are heavily centralized and held accountable for their price movements.
-Both the stock price and the price of cryptocurrencies are determined through supply and demand.
+While stocks provide a unit of ownership in a company, cryptocurrencies are digital assets that operate on their own network.
+Cryptocurrencies are decentralised, meaning that no one entity is in charge, while stocks are shares in companies that are heavily centralised and held accountable for their price movements.
+Both the stock price and the price of cryptocurrencies are determined by supply and demand.

 Another key difference is that stocks are regulated while, at present, cryptocurrencies are not.